 Double-check your inventory and your site

 Running out of hot items is a sad story for holiday conversion.
-Therefore, you should investigate past orders, dive into the site search log to predict top products for Easter sales.
+Therefore, you should investigate past orders, dive into the site search log to predict top products for an Easter sales campaign.
 Sales report helps you in sales prediction while a deep analysis into search engagement reveals a great deal about buying intent (as searchers are 2x more likely to purchase an item).

 A well-stocked e-store that is able to fulfill any order as it is placed definitely wins the customers' hearts.
 That's why Google and other search engines put a high value on site speed.
 It's important that your online store runs smoothly during the shopping season, so remember to check all the functions from searching, filtering, adding-to-card to making payments.
 If you use third-party apps, make sure they don't slow down your site by redundant codes.